CarlottaLanger/LearningRequiresIntInf/README.md

 # Learning to Predict Requires Integrated Information
-This is the code and data corresponding to the article "Outsourcing Control requires Control Complexity" (arXiv-preprint: https://arxiv.org/abs/2209.01418).
+This is the code and data corresponding to the article "Outsourcing Control requires Control Complexity" (published in Artificial Life: https://direct.mit.edu/artl/article/doi/10.1162/artl_a_00443/122658/Outsourcing-Control-Requires-Control-Complexity).

 There we analyze the behavior of the Integrated Information measure, which can be seen as a measure for the complexity of the agent's controller, while the agents learn to predict and navigate their environment.
 This simple setup allows us to additionally calculate measures for every information flow among the agent's brain, body and environment, including a measure for Morphological Computation.
 The movement of the agents is demonstrated in the video below.
 If their body touches a wall they are stuck, as long as at least one of the sensors is still detecting a wall.